tomcam/guten1.github.io/docs/theme-tutorial-01.md

 ### Run the server if necessary

+If the Gutenberg server isn't running, fire it up:

 ```bash
 $ gutenberg serve
 ```

-Now take a look at the results in your browser:
+Now take a look at the results in your browser by visiting `https://127.0.0.1:1111`

 ![Stripped down index.html home page](images/gutenberg-starter-theme-step1.png)